Skip to content

 cd /opt/librenms

-Firstly ensure that your current branch is in good state:
+First, make sure that your current branch is in a good state:

 git status